A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

-\begin{de} The set $X_{S,U}(T_0)\subseteq\widehat{cv_N}$ is the set of all trees $T$ that split as a graph of actions over $S$, with the condition that for every vertex action $A\actson T_A$ and every attaching point $u\in U_A$, \begin{itemize} \item if $c_u\neq e$, then the corresponding attaching point in $T_A$ belongs to the characteristic set of $c_u$, and \item if $c_u=e$, then the corresponding attaching point in $T_A$ is $b_u(T_A^{\min})$. \end{itemize} \end{de}
+\begin{de} Under the assumptions of Case 1.1, the set $X_{S,U}\subseteq\widehat{cv_N}$ is the set of all trees $T$ that split as a graph of actions over $S$, with the condition that both vertex actions $T_A$ and $T_B$ are minimal, and the attaching point on the $A$-side (resp.\ on the $B$-side) is $b_A(T_A)$ (resp.\ $b_B(T_B)$). \end{de}